Pediatric heart failure occurs when the heart can’t work as well as it should, in one of these ways:

 Extracorporeal Membrane Oxygenation (ECMO)

 This machine works like a pair of lungs, taking blood out of the body to add oxygen to it.
 This temporary step can give the heart and lungs a chance to rest while your child recovers from severe illness.
+Learn more about what ECMO is.

 Surgery can correct congenital heart disease or valve defects causing your child’s heart failure.